-can be used to control looper populations, but is more effective if applied when eggs are hatching and larvae small.
+can be used to control looper populations, but is the most effective if applied when eggs are hatching and larvae are small.
 One concern when applying B. thuringiensis is its tendency to break down when exposed to UV light and heat.
 Spraying at night will allow the longest period of efficacy.
 This microbial insecticide will control other lepidopterous insects, with the exception of beet armyworms, and will not affect beneficial predators and parasites.
-Diatomaceous earth, neem oil soap, neem emulsion and rotenone are other methods for the alternative control of cabbage loopers.
+Diatomaceous earth, neem oil soap, neem emulsion and rotenone are also available as alternative methods for the control of loopers.